 In this study of the Danish ACT-team there is no control group but only an intervention group receiving ACT-support and housing.
 However, the study gives an estimation of how many amongst the participants who maintain a stable housing situation during the follow-up period.
-At the same time the Danish ACT-program involves different types of housing.
+At the same time the Danish ACT-programme involves different types of housing.
 Some participants have been assigned to independent scattered housing and others have been assigned to communal housing.
 This gives an opportunity to compare outcomes and experiences between the different types of housing, though there may be an element of selection to the different housing types through the assignment process.

-Method of the study
+3. Method of the study

-The study of the ACT-program in Copenhagen is based on both quantitative and qualitative data.
+The study of the ACT-programme in Copenhagen is based on both quantitative and qualitative data.
 Since the beginning of the ACT-project, a quantitative monitoring system measuring outcome for each individual receiving support has been in place.
 This monitoring system is part of an evaluation of all projects financed under the national homelessness strategy.
 Data from the monitoring system is used in the study.
-4 Every third month data on each participant is entered into the system by case workers.
+Every third month data on each participant is entered into the system by case workers.
 Besides basic demographics of the citizens receiving support, information is given about housing status, extent of the support received and which type of professions in the team whom the individual have received support from.
-There is also information on a range of other measures such as an assessment of the extent of addiction problems, mental problems, ability to maintain daily activities, social network etc. No interviews are done with the citizens and the data is based on the assessment by support workers.
-In addition to the quantitative data from the monitoring system of the national homelessness strategy, specific information on housing status and reasons for changes in housing status has been collected from the ACT-team.
+There is also information on a range of other measures such as an assessment of the extent of addiction problems, mental problems, ability to maintain daily activities, social network etc. The quantitative measurement is based on the assessment by support workers and not on self-reporting of the citizens.
+In addition to the quantitative data from the monitoring system of the national homelessness strategy, specific information on housing status and reasons for changes in housing status for all citizens has been collected from the ACT-team specifically for this study.

-Besides the quantitative data, the study is also based on qualitative interviews with team staff and interviews with citizens who receive support from the team.
+Besides the quantitative data, qualitative interviews have been conducted with team staff and with citizens who receive support from the team.
+Most qualitative interviews were carried out during May and June 2012 and some were carried out in a second round of interviewing in January and February 2013.

+At the time of interviewing the team had 14 staff members including the team leader.
+Some staff members work only part time in the team.
 Qualitative interviews were carried out with the team leader and seven staff members.
-In total the team has 14 staff members including the team leader.
-Some staff members work only part time in the team.
+A second interview was conducted with the team leader in January 2013.
 In the selection of staff members for interviews the priority has been to cover the variety of professional disciplines represented in the team.
 The interviewed staff members are a psychiatrist, an addiction councilor, a nurse, a job consultant, a social welfare officer, and two social support workers.
-One of the interviewed support worker is on on-site support worker in one of the three category housing units and this support worker is not formally part of the ACT-team.
-This arrangement of attaching the ACT-team to category housing units with on-site support staff will be explained in a further section.
+One of the interviewed support workers is an on-site support worker in one of the group homes and this support worker is not formally part of the ACT-team.
+This arrangement of attaching the ACT-team to communal housing/group homes with on-site support staff will be explained in a further section.
+Thematized interviewed were made for each interview with a special focus on the treatment and support given by each particular professional.
+Each interview lasted about 1-1/2 hour.

-4 The monitoring system for the Danish Homelessness Strategy has been set up and is administered by Rambøll and quantitative data from the monitoring system has been provided for this study through Rambøll Results.
+&lt;sup>1 The monitoring system for the Danish Homelessness Strategy has been set up and is administered by Rambøll and quantitative data from the monitoring system has been provided for this study through Rambøll Results.